Davidkatom/MessagingApp/README.md

 6. Run  npm install react-icons --save
 7. Run npm install @microsoft/signalr
 To lunch the app, write inside the terminal of you favourite softwere development environment 'npm start'
+<br/>note that when adding a new contact - you may choose to leave it empty in order for default local host

 Note that the server the app is connecting to is: https://localhost:7087